k-lombard/TutorCare/README.md

 # Release Notes
+## Version 0.2.0
+### New Features
+- Adds live chat messaging system for user to communicate to each other.
+- Adds search and filter functionality to narrow the jobs shown on the find-jobs page.
+- Adds applying to a job post functionality where a caregiver can apply to a job post.
+- Adds editing and deleting job post functionality to allow change to be made to a job post.
+- Adds functionality for a careseeker to view a list of applicants to their job post, see their profiles, and add them to a chatroom for messages.
+- Adds hiring functionality for careseekers to hire someone from the list of applicant.
+- Adds working find-care functionality for caregseekers to find nearby caregivers.
+- Adds logout capability for a user.

+### Bug Fixes
+- Fixed bug where messages link did not show in mobile side navigation
+- Fixed explicit SQL queries with GORM refactoring to prevent SQL injection
+- Put validation to prevent invalid information on the following forms: sign up, login, create job, and edit job

+### Known Issues
+- Webpack bundle needs to be optimized
+- Search feature is not elastic so it will be too slow with a larger number of posts
+- Find-Care, Active Jobs, Applications Revcieved, Applications Sent pages are not mobile responsive
+- Some forms do not autofill information, requiring user to input the same info in multiple places

 ## Version 0.1.0
 ### New Features
 - Adds working signup/login functionality and stores authentication tokens in session storage